rng-guy/NFSMWBartender/APPENDIX.md

 * Unblock delays longer than a given Strategy's `Duration` VltEd parameter have no effect.

+* The unblock delays of any active Strategy are unaffected by Heat transitions, as their values are locked in as soon as the game spawns said Strategy.

 * Even with unblocking, no new LeaderStrategy can spawn while a LeaderStrategy Cross is present.

 * It is generally safe to use unblock delays of 0 for HeavyStrategy 4 and LeaderStrategy 5 / 7.

-* You shouldn't use short unblock delays for HeavyStrategy 3, as too many overlapping HeavyStrategy 3 spawns can lead to game instability since they ignore all spawn limits.
-It's often better to just use lower (~20 seconds) `Duration` VltEd parameters instead.
+* You shouldn't use short unblock delays for HeavyStrategy 3.
+Having too many overlapping HeavyStrategy 3 spawns can lead to game instability since they ignore all spawn limits.
+It's often better to just use a lower (~20 seconds) `Duration` VltEd parameter instead.